Don’t let the cold stop you from enjoying the coolest rooftop spots in NYC, from a bespoke dining event in FiDi to a penthouse with cozy igloos.

 RH Rooftop Restaurant in the Meatpacking District

 How do you make a 90,000-square-foot design gallery even more impressive?
-You add a chic indoor and outdoor restaurant on the roof, where diners can indulge in artisanal wines and upscale dishes, surrounded by lavish chandeliers and lush greenery.
+You add a chic indoor-outdoor restaurant on the roof, where diners can indulge in artisanal wines and upscale dishes, surrounded by lavish chandeliers and lush greenery.

 Top of the Box in Greenpoint